Blokje5/blokje5.dev/content/posts/conftest-plugins.md

     cli(obj={})
 ```

 This python code creates a subcommand called `ec2`.
-The `ec2` subcommand takes an AWS EC2 identifier as input and calls the `describe_instances` method to fetch some information about the instance.
+The `ec2` subcommand takes an AWS EC2 identifier as input and calls the `describe_instances` method to fetch some information about the EC2 instance.
 Depending on whether the `--output` flag is passed it will either pretty-print the information, or it will call `conftest` using the `subprocess` library in python.
 In the `call_conftest` method, we pipe the output of the `describe_instances` to `conftest` and print out the results.
+Conftest of course will use the [Open Policy Agent](https://www.openpolicyagent.org/) to validate the passed input against a Rego policy.

-Now we need to define a `plugin.yaml` for this plugin:
+In order to use this python snippet as a conftest plugin, we need to define a `plugin.yaml` for this plugin:

 ```yml
 name: "aws"